TheRyanMiller/AutomaticMusicCalendar/README.md

-# Automated Music Calendar
+# Automatic Music Calendar
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

-Automated Music Calendar (AMC) is a MERN app built to collect, organize, and present a schedule of upcoming local live music events.
+Automatic Music Calendar (AMC) is a MERN app (MongoDb, Express, React, NodeJS) built to collect, organize, and present an always-up-to-date schedule of upcoming local live music events.
 While I wrote this app originally to serve the Charleston, South Carolina music scene, AMC was flexibly designed to be open source, and pluggable with any source sites.
-To do so, simply fork the project, add some custom scrapers, and update some configuration parameters and add custom scrapers. scrape event data from any set of websites you want, simply write a scraper and add it to the configuration directory.
-Scraped events are pushed to the database, and automatically presented.
+To do so, simply fork the project, and update it with minimal config options and your custom scraper files.
+By setting up a recurring job to run the web scraping , you can source your event data from any set of websites you want and expect that your app's event data is always up to date.

 <img src="http://g.recordit.co/zUtupXvF1n.gif"
-     alt="Markdown Monster icon"
+     alt="App overveiw"
      style="float: left; margin-right: 10px;" />

 ## Installation